 Recent kidnapping incidents include:

-- In August 2014, three foreign nationals kidnapped in Libya in June were released from captivity.
+- In August 2014, three foreign nationals kidnapped in Libya were released after being held for four months.

 - In July 2014, a number of foreigners kidnapped near Tripoli, Libya, were released by their captors.